Yeast Infections During Pregnancy | Complications of Untreated Infection

-While this infection can be quite annoying and uncomfortable (particularly during the third trimester of pregnancy), it is generally harmless and can be easily treated with antifungal medication.
-Still, it's important to treat this condition as early as possible to avoid transferring the infection to the baby during delivery.
+While a yeast infection can be quite annoying and uncomfortable (particularly during the third trimester of pregnancy), it is generally harmless and can be easily treated with antifungal medication.
+Still, it's important to treat this condition as early as possible.
+Because you want to avoid transferring the infection to the baby during labor and delivery.

 Read below to find out more about this condition, the causes, available treatments, and how to prevent one in the future.

 A vaginal yeast infection (vaginal candidasis) is a fungal infection that causes irritation and discharge of the vagina.
 Under normal circumstances, the vagina keeps a healthy balance of its pH (acid level) and the amount of yeast inside of it.
 This balance acts as a type of protection and helps kill off bad bacteria.
-When a yeast infection occurs, the levels of acid and yeast in the vagina become unbalanced and allows the yeast to overgrow, which causes uncomfortable symptoms.
+When a yeast infection occurs, the levels of acid and yeast in the vagina become unbalanced and allow the yeast to overgrow, which causes uncomfortable symptoms.

 A yeast infection is not a sexually transmitted infection (STI), but women often develop the condition after they first become regularly sexually active.
 It may also be linked to mouth-to-genital contact (oral-genital sex).
 This infection affects up to 3 out of 4 women, making it extremely common.
-Fortunately, yeast infections are not considered serious and can be cured within 2 weeks with appropriate treatment.
+Fortunately, yeast infections are not considered serious and can be cured within two weeks with appropriate treatment.

 - Hormonal Fluctuations: Elevated levels of estrogen increase glycogen production in the vaginal lining, which in turn provides a favorable environment for yeast proliferation.
 This happens because pregnancy increases the release of the hormone estrogen which can upset the vagina's chemical balance.
 Pregnant women also have a higher amount of sugar in their vaginal secretions, making it easier for the yeast to grow.
 These factors will also increase the risk of contracting a yeast infection: